statsmodels/statsmodels/docs/source/stats.rst

 --------------

 When there are missing values, then it is possible that a correlation or covariance matrix is not positive semi-definite.
-The following three functions can be used to find a correlation or covariance matrix that is positive definite and close to the original matrix.
+The following functions can be used to find a correlation or covariance matrix that is positive definite and close to the original matrix.
+Additional functions estimate spatial covariance matrix and regularized inverse covariance or precision matrix.

 .. module:: statsmodels.stats.correlation_tools
    :synopsis: Procedures for ensuring correlations are positive semi-definite